rosedu/techblog/posting.markdown

 at the article in the [GitHub][GitHub] browser-based view.
 Edit the article until it looks ok to you.

-Finally, send a mail to the [ROSEdu mailinglist][mailinglist] in which you announce the article and ask for review.
+Finally, send a mail to the [ROSEdu mailing list][mailinglist] in which you announce the article and ask for review.
 After a few days of review and changes the article will be published to the [Techblog][].